Kate Stones, President

 Michelle Dorian, Secretary

 Michelle has a degree in Media Studies that hints at her love of cinema but has occasionally led her down accidental career paths including politics and corporate work; she always returns to theatre.
 She has produced, directed, acted, written, taught performance workshops and been on the board for various companies including Moreland Theatre Company; Art With Heart; and Comme’Arte’Fo, an Italian language theatre company.
 Michelle’s behind-the-scenes experience includes overseeing sponsorships for Melbourne Theatre Company and managing ticketing/front of house teams for the Wheeler Centre for Books, Writing & Ideas and The Festival of Voices in Hobart.
-Now running social media for a local small business, Michelle is thrilled to be involved with CTC, having joined in 2021.
+Michelle is thrilled to be involved with CTC, having joined in 2021.

 Toby Heydon, Vice President